-What’s causing your PCOS?
+What could be contributing to your PCOS?
 And why you need to know.

 Many women forget to ask the most important question regarding their PCOS: ‘What is the cause of PCOS?’
 I often see comments on Facebook or Reddit from people asking questions such as, ‘What is the best diet for PCOS?’ or ‘What supplements should I take for PCOS?’
 This is completely understandable and natural, but it’s kind of like asking, ‘What type of fuel should I put in my car?’
 The answer is, “It depends on what type of car you have.”